Chessboard and level sets of continuous functions: Introduction

 \begin{twmainA} Let $n \in \mathbb{N}, m \in \mathbb{Z}_+$ be such that $0 \le m \le n-1$.
 Then, there exists a constant $C_{n, m}>0$ such that the following property holds: \begin{itemize} \item[] Let $k \in \mathbb{N}$ and let $F \colon \mathcal{K}_k^n \to \mathbb{Z}^{n-1}$ be a function such that $\norm{F(K_1) - F(K_2)}_\infty \le 1$ if $\dim\brac{K_1 \cap K_2} \ge m$.
 Then there exist a $1$-connected subset $P \subset \mathbb{Z}^{n-1}$ with $\abs{P} \le C_{n, m}$ and a~subset $\mathcal{S} \subset F^{-1}\bracl{P}$ such that $\bigcup \mathcal{S}$ connects some opposite faces of $I^n$. \end{itemize} \end{twmainA}

-While the $n$-dimensional Steinhaus Chessboard Theorem involves at most $n$ colors with any arrangement on the chessboard, our result does not impose any restrictions on the number of colors but does on their arrangement on the chessboard.
+While Theorem \ref{chessboardthm} involves at most $n$ colors with any arrangement on the chessboard, our result does not impose any restrictions on the number of colors but does on their arrangement on the chessboard.
 In this context, the condition imposed on the function $F$ is intended to emulate a discrete continuous function.
-A particularly intriguing aspect related to this result is the matter of the optimal constants $C_{n, m}$.
-We have addressed this problem in some cases, see Section \ref{minimalconst}.
+A particularly intriguing aspect related to this result is the matter of the optimal constants $C_{n, m}$, which we denote by $\widehat{C}_{n, m}$.
+We obtain partial results concerning this issue (see Section \ref{minimalconst}).
+Namely, we prove that in dimension two the optimal constants satisfy $\widehat{C}_{2, 0} = \widehat{C}_{2, 1} = 1$.
+We further show that, in contrast, for dimensions $n\ge 3$ the optimal constants are strictly greater than $1$.
+Finally, we determine the exact value $\widehat{C}_{3, 0} = 2$.

 As a corollary derived from the combinatorial result we shall present the following Poincaré-Miranda type theorem of a purely continuous nature.

 \begin{twmainB} Let $n \in \mathbb{N}$ and $f \colon I^n \to \mathbb{R}^{n-1}$ be a continuous function.
 Then, there exist a point $p \in \mathbb{R}^{n-1}$ and a compact subset $S \subset f^{-1}\bracl{\left\{p\right\}}$ which connects some opposite faces of $I^n$. \end{twmainB}